eirikt/plain-functional/README.md

 ---

-After many years using object-oriented programming languages (OOP) in medium/large projects, I am not happy with the current state of affairs.
-Problematic properties of OOP are things like concurrency (shared mutable state), reuse, and scalability in general.
-This little library is one of my own stepping stones, going from the "imperative world" to the "functional, declarative world".

-So why do this in Java?
-Well, it's just the programming language I have mostly used the last years.
-When possible, you should always try out new stuff in a familiar setting.
-The differences stand out more clearly then.
+The introduction of [function types](https://en.wikipedia.org/wiki/Function_type) in [Java 8](https://en.wikipedia.org/wiki/Java_version_history#Java_SE_8) made it possible to create [higher-order functions](https://en.wikipedia.org/wiki/Higher-order_function), and apply concepts from [functional programming](https://en.wikipedia.org/wiki/Functional_programming) in Java the language.

+The usual way of achieving this is by using [lambda expressions](https://en.wikipedia.org/wiki/Anonymous_function), the [Java Stream API](https://www.baeldung.com/java-8-streams), and/or using a third-party library like [Vavr](https://www.vavr.io).

+This library is yet another of those third-party libraries...
+So, isn't this just another blatant example of [not-invented-here](https://en.wikipedia.org/wiki/Not_invented_here) thinking ;-)
+Well, this library is first and foremost a personal educational project.
-This library will strive to follow concepts and terminology from [Haskell](https://www.haskell.org).
+I will strive to follow concepts and terminology from [Haskell](https://www.haskell.org).
-Haskell has a strong mathematical foundation, hence the name "plain functional".
+Haskell has a strong mathematical foundation, hence the name "_Plain functional_".
-Also, that is why (the good ol') Java 8 is used in this library&mdash;as we only need Java's [function type](https://en.wikipedia.org/wiki/Function_type).
+This, again, is for the ultimate goal of precision and preciseness when declaring logic.
+_Plain functional_ will prioritize ease-of-use and readability first&mdash;and performance later.
+Who knows, maybe this library develops into something useful in the future.

+---

 The state of this little library is:
-<b>_Very alpha_</b>&mdash;<b>don't use it</b>, use [Vavr](https://www.vavr.io) (or something in that ballpark) instead.
+<b>_Very alpha_</b>&mdash;<b>don't use it for anything serious</b>, use [Vavr](https://www.vavr.io) (or something in that ballpark) instead.

-But who knows, maybe this library develops into something that might be recommended in the future.
-(Either way, this library will not be set to anywhere near v1.0 before it is used in production for many months!)
+(Either way, this library will not be set to anywhere near version 1.0 before it is used in production for many months, in more than one application!
+If it ever will.)

 ---